Blosc/bcolz/README.txt

 Documentation
 -------------

-Until more decent documentation is done, you will have to browse info from docstrings.
+Please refer to USAGE.txt.
+In case you want an accurate description of the complete API, you will have to browse it from docstrings.
 Start from `carray.carray` and continue reading the proposed links.

-Also, look at the bench/ directory for some examples.
+Also, you may want to look at the bench/ directory for some usage examples.

 License
 -------